lovett/notifier/README.md

 ## Database setup

-The application will create the database schema automatically at startup.
-But the database itself must already exist.
+Postgres is currently the only supported database.

-Based on the default value for `NOTIFIER_DB_DSN` described above, database creation would look something like:
+Using the default value for `NOTIFIER_DB_DSN` described above, database creation would look something like:

 ```